NesquikMike/wedding-rsvps/README.md

 # wedding-rsvps
-A small web site to accept RSVPs for invitees to a wedding
+A small web site to accept RSVPs for guests to a wedding